Cuts to services

 What we're doing

-- offering parents, groups and forums advice on how to challenge cuts to services; parents can download this short breaks legal resource [PDF] and this childcare legal resource [PDF]
+- Offering parents, groups and forums advice on how to challenge cuts to services; parents can download this short breaks legal resource [PDF] and this childcare legal resource [PDF].
+Both include template letters

-- helping parent carers to have a bigger say in influencing how local councils & health services are run and deliver local services; find out more on our parent carer participation web pages
+- Helping parent carers to have a bigger say in influencing how local councils and health services are run and deliver local services; find out more on our parent carer participation web pages.